Our sensors only show their value when they are being used. Success stories from different applications and industries at a glance.

-Draw wire sensors in robust system for ice mass measurements
+Draw-wire sensor in robust system for ice mass measurements

 As a result of global warming, many glaciers are currently retreating and becoming thinner due to increased melting.
-To measure the ice melt on the Sermilik glacier in Greenland, Greenland Guidance uses a robust measuring system with a draw wire sensor.
+To measure the ice melt on the Sermilik glacier in Greenland, Greenland Guidance uses a robust measuring system with a draw-wire sensor.

 Flight testing the Flying V with Aeroprobe flowmeters

 The Flying-V is an innovative aircraft design by the Dutch Technical University of Delft.
 In the summer of 2020 the scale model made a successful first flight.
 Aeroprobe's Micro Air Data System and an integrated multi-hole Air Data Probe provided essential test data.